vyshnavikalapatapu1/FRT-project-1/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and fentech related information etc.
+- Has collection of many web pages including Home, About Us, Contact, Menu, fintech topics and fentech related information etc.
 - User can know about fintech information through this website.
 - Included the feedback Survey google form to increase the scope of improvement